somefool/habari-extras/plugins/podcast/trunk/readme.txt

 4. The content_type for all podcast posts is the same as the podcast id number from the posttype table.
 You can delete these posts completely or change their content_type to one that remains in your posttype table, most likely the 'entry' type.

 Changelog
+Version 1.1.0
+Changed: Added configuration option to choose which flash player to use.
+Changed: Added configuration options for the flash players.

 Version 1.0.3
 Fixed: Properly deactivate podcast type when the plugin is deactivated.
 Fixed: Podcast comment feed link wasn't being generated properly.